GoraNetwork/doc/app_specific_oracle.rst

 To start using Gora ASO control panel, go to https://aso.gora.io/ and connect your Web3 wallet by clicking "Connect Wallet".
 If you already created ASO's using the account selected in your wallet, you will be able to choose one from the drop-down list.
-You will also see a "Create new" clicking it will create a new ASO for you.
+You will also see a "Create new" button clicking which will make a new ASO for you.

 .. warning:: **WARNING** Creating or updating ASO's on a public mainnet
              generates blockchain transactions that cost real money.
 For trying things out free of charge, we suggest using a public testnet, such as Base Sepolia.
-Before doing that, you would need to make sure you have some testnet ETH in your wallet account.
-You should be able to get some via a public web faucet for the chosen network.
+Before doing that, ensure your wallet account has some testnet ETH which you can get via a public web faucet for the chosen network.

-Once you create a new ASO by clicking "Create new" button, or select an existing one in the dropdown list, you will be presented with ASO configuration form.
+Once you create a new ASO by clicking "Create new" button or select an existing one in the dropdown list, you will be presented with the ASO control panel.
 It contains properties of the currenty selected ASO for you to edit.

 .. warning:: **WARNING** ASO configuration property values are stored on the
-             blockchain, so the larger they are, the more it will cost.
-Oracle program source code property is for customer information only, it can be left empty on a mainnet to reduce storage cost.
+             blockchain, so the larger they are the more it will cost.
+Do not populate them if you don't need them.
+For example, Oracle program source code property is for customer information only and should generally be left empty on a mainnet.

-Configuration form fields and their meanings are as follows:
+Control panel entry fields and their meanings are as follows:

 ASO contract
   Address of the ASO contract being configured